deepchecks/deepchecks/docs/source/user-guide/general/metrics_guide.rst

 Metrics Guide
 ====================

-In this guide we'll explain how to customize the metrics that deepchecks uses to validate and monitor your model.
+In this guide we'll explain how to customize the metrics that deepchecks uses to validate and monitor your model performance.
 Controlling the metrics helps you shape the checks and suites according to the specifics of your use case.

 **Structure:**